 Want to get involved with Hawaiian culture, volunteer, or attend local gatherings?
 Hilo tends to offer more of those opportunities in an organic way.
 But if you prefer a more global mix or want to live in a community of expats and remote workers, Kona has more of that.

 Let’s talk beaches—because they’re what people think when they’re considering Hawaii.
-Kona has the edge when it comes to traditional white sand beaches.
+Kona has the edge when it comes to better beaches, offering some of the best beaches on the island, including stunning white sand beach options.
 Think postcard-perfect bays, snorkeling spots, and calm waters ideal for paddleboarding and swimming.
 Magic Sands, Kua Bay, and Kealakekua Bay are all Kona-side areas.
+Kona is also famous for unique snorkeling experiences like swimming with manta rays, including nighttime manta ray snorkeling tours where you can see these gentle creatures up close.
+Popular boat tours and a boat tour to the Captain Cook Monument are top ways to access remote snorkeling spots and explore marine life, including encounters with the majestic manta ray and manta rays.

 kealakekua

 As for outdoor adventures, both sides deliver.
 Kona is better for ocean activities mostly due to the calmer weather, while Hilo is the place for waterfalls, rainforests, and the Hawaii Volcanoes National Park.
-So if you love surfing, diving, or boating—Kona.
+Day trips to various beaches and snorkeling spots are popular, so if you love surfing, diving, boating, or exploring the coast—Kona.
 If you’re more into hiking, nature walks, or chasing waterfalls—Hilo.

 Transportation and Accessibility